essexcountycouncil/essex-county-council-digital-manual/Service-Transformation-team/Service-standards.markdown

 # {{ page.title }}

-The GDS’s Service Standard provides the principles of building a good service.
+The GOV.UK Service Standard provides the principles of building a good service.
 This manual explains what teams can do to build great services that will meet the standard.
 (Rewording required)

 1. **Understand users and their needs**